-Cost savings on accounting and audit fees
+3. Cost savings on accounting and audit fees

-Applications in financial modeling and valuation
+Applications in Financial Modeling and Valuation

 For this reason, analysts typically use a metric called Last Twelve Months (LTM) when comparing companies.
-LTM removes the issue of different year ends by simply taking whatever the latest 12 months are that are available.
+LTM removes the issue of the different year ends by simply examining the latest 12 months that are available.
 Read how in our guide to LTM financials.